bertofurth/Seagate-Central-Samba/INSTRUCTIONS_CROSS_COMPILE.md

     cd sc-libs
     mkdir -p lib usr/lib usr/include

-In these example we use the "admin" user to copy files from the Seagate Central.
-After executing each scp command you'll be prompted for the password for that username on teh Seagate Central.
+In this example we use the "admin" user to copy files from the Seagate Central with IP address 192.168.1.50.
+You will need to substitute your own username and NAS IP address.
+After executing each scp command you'll be prompted for the password for that username on the Seagate Central.

 Note that when copying the include files the "-r" option is used to copy the sub directories as well.

-    scp admin@NAS-1.lan:/lib/* ./lib/
+    scp admin@192.168.1.50:/lib/* ./lib/
-    scp admin@NAS-1.lan:/usr/lib/* ./usr/lib
+    scp admin@192.168.1.50:/usr/lib/* ./usr/lib
-    scp -r admin@NAS-1.lan:/usr/include/* usr/include/
+    scp -r admin@192.168.1.50:/usr/include/* usr/include/

 ### Special library and header customizations
 After the libraries and headers are copied over we need to make a